-In Cold Blood (Ukrainian Trailer 1 Subtitled) movie trailer
+In Cold Blood (Arabic Trailer 1 Subtitled) movie trailer

 In Cold Blood (the movie) seems so quaint in this era of tell-alls and Law & Order spin-offs, but I can’t imagine how the typical moviegoer felt watching this in 1967.
 A movie that offers the perspective of real-life killers, where a farm family is brutally murdered and justice is a blah solution?
 No thanks.
 When does Dr. Doolittle start?

 Writer/director Richard Brooks’ Oscar-nominated adaptation holds up today because what’s shocking then is now an appropriately stark, bare-bones look at two losers who get in way over their heads.
 Dick Hickock (Scott Wilson) recruits his friend, ex-con Perry Smith (Robert Blake), into a big score.
 While serving time in jail, Dick’s cellmate talked about working on the Clutter farm in Holcomb, Kansas.
 Dick says that the farm is a rustic gold mine; specifically, the old man has a safe filled with $10,000.
 All he and Perry have to do is drive 400 miles, get some supplies, and rob the rich bastards.
 Both men can then live the lives that have eluded them.

 If you’ve watched Capote, Infamous, or have read Truman Capote’s masterpiece, you know what happened.
 Herbert Clutter kept little cash on hand, meaning Dick and Perry pretty much grabbed $43 and a radio in their late-night score.
 And the duo left the groggy, defenseless Clutter family (including two teenagers) dead, before escaping into the desolate Kansas night and terrifying the surrounding community.